 After we recovered from the short notice invitation, the idea started to grow on us.
 We had both recently commented that our big map of trips we’ve taken is pretty empty in Oregon.
-Abe lives in Texas, so we don’t get to see him as often as we’d like to.
-This would be a great chance to visit with him, Sylvia and our youngest nephew.
+Abraham lives in Texas, so we don’t get to see him as often as we’d like to.
+This would be a great chance to visit with him, Sylvia and our youngest nephew Tristan.

 This flying trip would be more adventurous than some of our other trips.
 Not because of the distance or location, but because of the spontaneity of just a few hours notice.
 Phil and I are both planners by nature and prefer to prepare for our trips in advance.
 This trip was the perfect opportunity for us to try something new.
 Also, we just purchased a new digital camera and a flight to a new destination with great scenery and family provided the perfect reason to test it out.

 We looked at the Sunriver Resort Website with its enticing pictures and list of activities, did some quick flight planning and determined that we could be to Sunriver in less than 2 hours flying time.
 Abe and his family had to fly from Texas to Salt Lake City, Utah then to Eugene, Oregon where they rented a car and drove 3 hours to Sunriver.
 Our flight of 245 miles would take less than half the time of their 145 mile drive from Eugene, plus we’d get better views along the way.